rollup/rollupjs.org/guide/en/06-es-module-syntax.md

 title: ES Module Syntax
 ---

-The following is intended as lightweight reference for the module behaviors defined in the [ES2015 specification](https://www.ecma-international.org/ecma-262/6.0/), since a proper understanding of the import and export and export statements are essential to successful use of Rollup.
+The following is intended as a lightweight reference for the module behaviors defined in the [ES2015 specification](https://www.ecma-international.org/ecma-262/6.0/), since a proper understanding of the import and export statements are essential to successful use of Rollup.

 # Importing